 Good cornering stability through asymmetric tread pattern

-- Good protection against aquaplaning
+Good protection against aquaplaning

-- Suitable for high-speed road use
+Suitable for high-speed road use

-- Excellent comfort and noise levels
+Excellent comfort and noise levels

+Good cornering stability.
 The asymmetrical tread pattern with its compact outer shoulders ensures excellent cornering stability.

+Good protection against aquaplaning.
 Wide tread grooves provide good drainage and protect against aquaplaning.

+Suitable for high-speed road use.
 The asymmetrical tread pattern design with wide shoulder lugs ensures ultimate road performance.

 EU Tyre Label and Efficiency Classes

-Categories of tyres unaffected by this regulation include: retreaded tyres, professional off-road tyres, racing/sports car tyres, as well as certain types of tyres designed to improve traction such as studded tyres, T-type temporary spare tyres, tyres for cars built before 1990, tyres with a maximum allowed speed of 80km/h, tyres for rims with a diameter less or equal to 254 mm or greater or equal to 635 mm.
+The following are not affected by the EU Tyre Label: retreaded tyres, professional off-road tyres, racing tyres, tyres with additional devices to improve traction such as spiked tyres, T-type emergency tyres, special tyres for fitting to vehicles first registered before 1 October 1990, tyres with a maximum authorised speed of 80 km/h, tyres for rims with a nominal diameter of 254 mm or less or 635 mm or more.